-When the revenue falls flat or even declines, it is easy to blame the medical billing services company.
+When the revenue falls flat or declines, it is easy to blame the medical billing services company.
 The percentage of collections will always be advertised as so much higher somewhere else.
-Be sure that the root problem lies solely with the billers and not, for example, with a change in your payor mix to plans with lower reimbursement rates.
-If the dip in revenue results from a change in your service mix, patient mix, or even the financial demographics of your local area, it is unlikely that a new medical billing partner will restore the practice to the good old days.
+Be sure the root problem lies solely with the billers rather than with a change in your payor mix to plans with lower reimbursement rates.

 Consider the Reality of Transitions